Customer Segmentation: A Step-by-Step Guide for Growth

 - Structurally similar industries: Review industries with similar organizational characteristics to your own market.
 Doing so can provide clues that reveal special structural characteristics that define its segmentation.

-- Standard, a priori segmentation schemes: Consider customer size, customer industry, customer geography, etc. See page X in the Appendix for a more exhaustive list of the typical segmentation variables used in B2B industries.
+- Standard, a priori segmentation schemes: Consider customer size, customer industry, customer geography, etc.

 The ultimate goal of your research and data collection is to determine what makes a good customer for your company or product.
 At this stage, no segmentation idea is too far-fetched, as long as there is some economic or logical rationale for why it could be true and it is a meaningful prediction that can be validated.
 You want to capture every angle that might help you segment your customer base.